aldefouw/redcap_cypress/README.md

 The graphic below is a visual representation of the test environment.

-In essence, the test environment is is a combination of both the REDCap Test Instance you run and the Test Framework (e.g. this repository) that you write your tests in.
+In essence, the test environment is is a combination of both the REDCap Test Instance you run and the REDCap Cypress Test Framework (e.g. this repository) that you write your tests in.

 ![Test Environment Graphic](REDCapCypressTestEnvironment.png)